sm64gs2pc/sm64gs2pc/README.md

 work.
 Any declarations with `const` or `static` have this problem.
 This might be possible to fix, but it's unclear how to get the memory addresses of these declarations from the decompilation repo.

+### Unknown code types

+Some GameShark code types have unknown functionality, and it's almost impossible to find any information on them.
+Even Nintendo 64 emulators don't support them.
+One example is the `A4` code type.
+Basically, if a code is unsupported in Mupen64Plus or Project64, sm64gs2pc definitely won't support it.